WEDNESDAY, OCTOBER 20th, 2021

 With over 250 friends and colleagues from across Washington DC government, academia, and the private sector in attendance, the Gala served as a celebration not only of the United States-Japan partnership and its leaders, young and old, but also of the important role that the bilateral relationship plays in our two countries and for our partners around the world.
 Over the years, the Gala has welcomed some of America and Japan’s most distinguished leaders.
 This year it was also our honor to host esteemed guests including Ambassador Koji Tomita, Congresswoman Diana DeGette, Senator Bill Hagerty, and Assistant Secretary of State Daniel Kritenbrink, among others.

 The US-Japan Capital Gala and Silent Auction are a primary source of support for the Japan-America Society of Washington DC’s hundreds of annual educational, cultural and networking activities, including the National Japan Bowl and Washington, DC’s Sakura Matsuri – Japanese Street Festival.
 This year’s Gala also presented exciting new opportunities to collaborate with over 27 partners from the National Capital Region’s Japan cultural community, from Sushi Ogawa and Sushi Taro, who put food on the table, to Kirin Beer and eight American and Japanese Sake brewers who provided drinks.

 For sponsor information please contact Olivia Kent at email@example.com.

-The Society’s Annual Dinner and Silent Auction, usually held in the fall, is one of the Society’s signature national programs.
-Over the years the Dinner has welcomed and honored some of America’s and Japan’s most distinguished leaders.
+The Society’s US-Japan Capital Gala (previously named Annual Dinner) and Silent Auction, usually held in the fall, is one of the Society’s signature national programs.
+Over the years the Gala has welcomed and honored some of America’s and Japan’s most distinguished leaders.

 Mitsubishi Corporation (Americas)